zhaw-iwi/promise/README.md

         # openai connection data
         openai.key = ${OPENAI_KEY}
         ```
-   - To include these files in the repository, temporarily modify `.gitignore` to allow `.properties` files, commit these production properties, and then revert the `.gitignore` file back.

 2. **Configure Property Source Annotations**
    - In `OpenAIProperties.java`, adjust the `@PropertySources` annotation to enable production configuration: